jindongwang/transferlearning/code/BDA/readme.md

 ## Balanced Distributon Adaptation (BDA)

-This directory contains the code for paper **Balanced Distribution Adaptation for Transfer Learning**.
-The paper itself will be released soon by IEEE Xplore.
+This directory contains the code for paper [Balanced Distribution Adaptation for Transfer Learning](http://jd92.wang/assets/files/a08_icdm17.pdf).

-### Reference
-Jindong Wang, Yiqiang Chen, Shuji Hao, Wenjie Feng, and Zhiqi Shen.
-Balanced Distribution Adaptation for Transfer Learning.
-ICDM 2017.

 ### Citation
 You can cite this paper as